kkwong44/brainpower/README.md

 ### *Game Area*
 For this project there is only one game and the layout in the game area is for the "Numbers Memory Game".

-### Additional Design
+### Additional Designs
-During the development it was decided that a home page should be added for the "Numbers Memory Game".
+* During the development it was decided that a home page should be added for the "Numbers Memory Game".
 This page provides information and instruction to the game.
 A link from the header and a button at the bottom of the game area allow the player to access the game page.

+* A menu bar for site navigation was also added to the site at the end of the development.

 *Screenshot - Homepage*

 ![Homepage](readme/screenshots/homepage.png)

-A menu bar was also added to the site towards the end of the development.

 *Screenshot - Menu Bar (Collasped)*